amasialabs/nushell-modules/README.md

 # List everything with friendly indexes
 snip ls

-# Search by name fragment
-snip search "git"

 # Show the command body for the first entry
 snip show 0

-# Run a named snippet, disambiguating by source id when necessary
+# Run a named snippet, disambiguating by source when necessary
-snip run deploy --source-id 57e8a148
+snip run deploy --source mypack

 # Move a snippet into the command line buffer and clipboard
 snip paste 2 --both